microsoft/nni/src/webui/README.md

 Click the tab "Hyper Parameter" to see the parallel graph.

 * You can select the percentage to cut down some lines.
-* Choose two axes to swap its positions
+* Choose two axis to swap its positions

 ### View trial status